Farm Household Income Estimates

 See the Farm Household Income and Characteristics data product table for statistics on principal farm operator household finances for recent years.

-2018 Income Varies by Farm Typology
+2022 Income Varies by Farm Type

-In 2022, the median income from farming was $141,614 for households operating commercial farms, and their median total household income was $195,254.
-Households associated with intermediate farms reported -$1,524 in median farm income and a median total household income of $50,097.
-Residence farms also reported a negative median income from farming of -$2,610; however, the substantial off-farm income of residence farm households provided them with higher total incomes ($88,220) than intermediate farm households in 2018.
+In 2022, the median income from farming was $178,692 for households operating commercial farms, and their median total household income was $252,728.
+Households associated with intermediate farms reported median farm income of -$125 and a median total household income of $73,304.
+Residence farms reported median income from farming of -$2,370; however, the substantial off-farm income of residence farm households provided them with higher total median income ($112,794) than intermediate farm households in 2022.

 The role of farm income in farm household finances can be further understood by looking at two complementary statistics: the share of households with positive income from farming and, among them, the median percent of total household income derived from farming.
 Farm income is a small share of total annual income of most farm households operating residence farms, is a secondary source of income for most households operating intermediate farms, and is typically a primary source of income for those operating commercial farms.
 In 2022, 37 percent of residence farms had positive income from farming, and among those with positive income from farming, that income contributed 8 percent to their total household income at the median.
 For intermediate farms, 50 percent had positive farm income, which at the median represented 24 percent of their total household income.
 Finally, 86 percent of commercial farms had positive farm income in 2022, and for those households, farm income accounted for 82 percent of their total household income at the median.